 How does a SaaS company operate?

 The SaaS business model is designed to be highly scalable and have a high revenue per employee.
-SaaS companies operate by selling subscriptions to their software (primarily through self-serve ecommerce checkouts and direct sales).
-Customers then access the software via the cloud, making it easy for companies to deploy updates continuously so customers always have access to the newest version of the software.
+SaaS companies host their software on cloud infrastructure and deliver it to customers over the internet.
+Most operate on a subscription model, offering continuous updates, support, and feature enhancements.
+They invest in product development, customer success, and go-to-market strategies like direct sales, freemium models, and channel partnerships.
 Smaller companies tend to ship updates every 14 days, while large software companies might deploy multiple updates to the cloud per day.

 Is SaaS always on cloud?